ibm-granite/granite-vision-models/models/granite-vision-3.3-2b.md

 | VizWiz VQA | 0.64 | 0.63 |  0.62 |
 | OK VQA | 0.57 | 0.56 | 0.55|

 - **Paper:** [Granite Vision: a lightweight, open-source multimodal model for enterprise Intelligence](https://arxiv.org/abs/2502.09927).
 Note that the paper describes Granite Vision 3.2.
 Granite Vision 3.3 shares most of the technical underpinnings with Granite 3.2.
-However, there are several enhancements in terms of new and improved vision encoder, many new high quality datasets, and several new experimental capabilities.
+However, there are several enhancements in terms of new and improved vision encoder, many new high quality datasets for training, and several new experimental capabilities.
 - **Release Date**: Jun 11th, 2025
 - **License:** [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0)